pmq20/node-packer/node/doc/api/net.md

 [`socket.connect()`][] take a `path` parameter to identify IPC endpoints.

 On Unix, the local domain is also known as the Unix domain.
 The path is a filesystem pathname.
-It gets truncated to `sizeof(sockaddr_un.sun_path) - 1`, which varies on different operating system between 91 and 107 bytes.
-The typical values are 107 on Linux and 103 on macOS.
-The path is subject to the same naming conventions and permissions checks as would be done on file creation.
-If the Unix domain socket (that is visible as a file system path) is created and used in conjunction with one of Node.js' API abstractions such as [`net.createServer()`][], it will be unlinked as part of [`server.close()`][].
-On the other hand, if it is created and used outside of these abstractions, the user will need to manually remove it.
-The same applies when the path was created by a Node.js API but the program crashes abruptly.
-In short, a Unix domain socket once successfully created will be visible in the filesystem, and will persist until unlinked.
+It gets truncated to an OS-dependent length of `sizeof(sockaddr_un.sun_path) - 1`.
+Typical values are 107 bytes on Linux and 103 bytes on macOS.
+If a Node.js API abstraction creates the Unix domain socket, it will unlink the Unix domain socket as well.
+For example, [`net.createServer()`][] may create a Unix domain socket and [`server.close()`][] will unlink it.
+But if a user creates the Unix domain socket outside of these abstractions, the user will need to remove it.
+The same applies when a Node.js API creates a Unix domain socket but the program then crashes.
+In short, a Unix domain socket will be visible in the filesystem and will persist until unlinked.

 On Windows, the local domain is implemented using a named pipe.
 The path *must* refer to an entry in `\\?\pipe\` or `\\.\pipe\`.
 Any characters are permitted,